Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Applications

 \subsection{GDC with Partially-Defined Model}

-PDM only observes the fidelity $f$ explicitly but without information on the prior $\phi$, since it remains challenging to introduce proper and effective priors to model precise distribution for complex vision tasks.
-Actually, rain removal is a representative task due to the difficulty of introducing priors to formulate the complex statistics of rain streaks.
+PDM only observes the fidelity $f$ explicitly but overlooks the information on prior $\phi$, since it remains challenging to introduce proper and effective priors to model precise distribution for complex vision tasks.
+Rain removal is a representative task due to the difficulty of introducing priors to formulate the complex statistics of rain streaks.

-\textbf{Rain Removal:} Recovering the rain-degraded images is a challenging but crucial task for the outdoor visual scenario, aiming to remove rain streaks and recover details simultaneously.
+\textbf{Rain Removal:} Recovering the rain-degraded images is a challenging and crucial task for the outdoor visual scenario, aiming to remove rain streaks and recover details simultaneously.
 We leverage PDM to characterize the rain removal task based on Alg.~\ref{alg:correction3}.
 Considering rain streaks can be regarded as a category of signal-dependent noises, we define the fidelity term as $\|\mathbf{u} - \mathbf{y}\|^{2}$, aiming to persevere the structure of latent images.
-Actually, we perform AS to discover the concrete GM and DM for rain removal respectively, where GM consists four search cells and DM contains two cells.
-Moreover we also provide the manual designed GDC scheme.
-As for GM, we adopt the chained architecture to propagate the feature with $3\times 3$ residual block, $3\times 3$ dense block, $3\times 3$ dilated convolution and attentions progressively.
-As for the DM, we introduce the pre-trained DM (with similar architecture for deconvolution).
-Both schemes are trained jointly with Rain800~\cite{li2018recurrent}.
+Furthermore, due to existing NAS-based schemes~\cite{gou2020clearer,zhang2020memory} mainly focus on image deraining, we leverage AS to construct GDC scheme, and we perform AS to discover the concrete GM and DM for rain removal respectively.
+GM consists of four search cells and DM contains two cells.